 Because Jupiter and Saturn are so distant as compared to the moon and Mars, the telescope always shows Jupiter and Saturn at or very close to 100% illuminated in Earth’s sky.
 Yet, quadrature presents the best time to view Jupiter’s moons being eclipsed by Jupiter’s shadow, or to see Saturn’s shadow angling across Saturn’s rings.

-Over the next several evenings – January 19, 20 and 21, 2021 – let the moon show you the red planet Mars, and then use Mars to find the distant ice giant planet, Uranus.
+Bottom line: On the evenings of January 19, 20 and 21, 2021, let the waxing moon show you the red planet Mars.
+Then – when the moon moves away and you have a dark sky – use Mars to find the distant ice giant planet, Uranus.